rhysd/NyaoVim/README.md

 ## Goals

-- NyaoVim bundles **no extended UI** by default.
-It only provides the nice UI plugin architecture.
-Users should compose their favorite UI with Web Component, HTML and CSS.
+- **NyaoVim bundles no extended UI by default.**  It only provides the nice UI plugin architecture.
+Users can compose their favorite UI with Web Components, HTML and CSS.
+It is also easy to make NyaVim distribution where useful components are bundled.
-- Do not introduce another plugin manager.
-HTML for Web Component should be bundled with Vim plugin.
+- **Do not introduce another plugin manager.**  HTML for Web Component should be bundled with Vim plugin.
 Therefore Vim plugin manager can handle UI components and it enables to bundle JS codes and Vim script codes.
-- Do not lose Vim's comfortability by default.
+- **Do not lose Vim's comfortability by default.**  It should be aware of performance.
-- UI component creators can use powerful APIs ([Node.js APIs](https://nodejs.org/en/docs/), [Electron APIs](https://github.com/atom/electron/tree/master/docs/api) and [Neovim msgpack-rpc APIs](https://neovim.io/doc/user/msgpack_rpc.html)), so many [npm packages](https://www.npmjs.com/) and [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/).
+- **UI component creators can use powerful APIs**; ([Node.js APIs](https://nodejs.org/en/docs/), [Electron APIs](https://github.com/atom/electron/tree/master/docs/api) and [Neovim msgpack-rpc APIs](https://neovim.io/doc/user/msgpack_rpc.html)), so many [npm packages](https://www.npmjs.com/) and [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/).
-- Cross Platform (Linux, OS X, Windows)
+- **Cross Platform** (Linux, OS X, Windows)

-Memo: 'nyao' is 'meow' in Japanese and an acronym for 'Non-Yet Another Original'.
+Memo: 'nyao' is 'meow' in Japanese and its pronounce resembles 'neo'.
+It is also an acronym for 'Not Yet Another Original'.

 ## App Structure